Organization Memberships

 Multi-Organization Membership

-Yes, a user can belong to more than one organization.
+Yes, you can belong to more than one organization.

-If you belong to multiple organizations, it is worth checking which one is active before doing work that should count against team usage.
+If you belong to multiple organizations, check which one is active before doing work that should count against team usage.

 Common Questions